 This modern beach oasis has an outdoor kitchen, has stunning views, and sleeps 8.

 In San Diego, if you’re flying in, you may want to consider a car rental as everything is spaced out.
 Check all the car rental sites at once using Discover Car Rental here.

-Here they have golf, beaches, miles of hiking and biking trails, fishing, a pool, canoeing, and more.
+Here they have golf courses, beaches, miles of hiking and biking trails, fishing, a pool, canoeing, kids’ clubs and more.
 As it is a hotel, families will stay in separate rooms.
-But as there’s so much to do here, you’ll likely be off exploring in different combinations of family groups.
+But as there’s so much to do here, you’ll likely be off exploring in different combinations of family groups and age groups.
 Meet up for dinner each evening at one of the delightful seaside restaurants nearby.

 Gatlinburg & Knoxville, TN

 Combine some of the best theme parks, add a bit of cheesy kid-friendly attractions and throw in a stunning mountain backdrop and you have the Gatlinburg and Knoxville Tennessee area.

 Here you can visit Dollywood in Pigeon Forge, Ripley’s Aquarium of the Smokies, and my favorite, Great Smoky Mountain National Park.

 I think the Great Smoky Mountain National Park is wonderful for all ages, as you can drive through most of the park for exquisite scenic views and opt for easy 1 mile hikes, to more strenuous 4 hour or more hikes.